Gingivitis is inflammation of the gums.

 Your dentist may recommend brushing and flossing after every meal and at bedtime.
 Ask your dentist or dental hygienist to show you how to properly brush and floss your teeth.

 Your dentist may suggest devices to help remove plaque deposits.
-These include special toothpicks, toothbrushes, water irrigation, or other devices.
+These include special toothpicks, electric and manual toothbrushes, water irrigation, or other devices.
 You still must brush and floss your teeth regularly.

 Gum disease; Periodontal disease